-- 1. Select the recovery medium as the startup device.
-See "Selecting a temporary startup device" on page 36. - 2.
-Follow the instructions on the screen to choose the appropriate recovery solution. - Use the recovery disc set provided by Lenovo to restore the entire storage drive to the factory-default settings. - If your computer comes with the recovery disc set, follow the instructions shipped with the disc set. - If your computer does not come with the recovery disc set, contact the Lenovo Customer Support Center to order a recovery disc set.
-See "Calling for service" on page 78.
+- Use the recovery disc set provided by Lenovo to restore the entire storage drive to the factory-default settings. - If the computer comes with the recovery disc set, follow the instructions shipped with the disc set. - If the computer does not come with the recovery disc set, contact the Lenovo Customer Support Center to order a recovery disc set.
+See "Calling for service" on page 70.